sequelize/website/versioned_docs/version-6.x.x/getting-started.md

 ### Testing the connection

-To test if the connection is OK, use the `.authenticate()` function:
+To test if the connection is OK, you can use the `.authenticate()` function:

 ```js
 try {